List of bus stations in Singapore: History

 In the 1970s, Saint Michael's Bus Terminal used to house 2 bus services from Singapore Shuttle Bus (Pte) Ltd, which have since been withdrawn in 2003, upon SBS Transit taking over the terminal.

 In 2011, the terminal was renovated and refurbished to provide full wheelchair accessibility for wheelchair-bound passengers.
 This included the installation of wheelchair ramps for every bus berth.
 In 2014, addition and alteration works were carried out under LTA Contract VT353, which was awarded to TQC Builders Pte.
 Ltd. in April 2013.
 The contract included to installation and construction of a new annexe at the terminal, with public restrooms, a driver's lounge and ancillary rooms, built on the space once occupied by the excess bus parking spaces; new rain shades, seating and wall mounted fans were also installed, with a new coat of paint applied to the structure.

 Sims Place Bus Terminal

-Sims Place Bus Terminal (Chinese: 沈氏坊巴士终站, Malay: Pertukaran Bas Sims Place, location: 1.315973°N 103.879341°E) is a roadside bus terminal located in Geylang, Singapore.
+Sims Place Bus Terminal (location: 1.315973°N 103.879341°E) is a roadside bus terminal located in Geylang, Singapore.
 The bus terminal is situated near a market and several flats.
 The nearest MRT station is Aljunied.
 The terminal is one of the few surviving terminals of the 1970s, in which it was common for terminals to be built along the roadside with only a small booth for bus captains to report to when completing their duties.